lmuntaner/tech-introduction-product-people/docs/serverless/project.md

 ### Create and deploy another function

-Now create and deploy a function that returns a list of writers.
-Similar to the project in the servers module.
+Now create and deploy a function that returns a today's date.
+Similar to the exercise number 2 in [Introduction to Computer Science](intro-cs/project.md).

 To create a new function you only need to export it following the same pattern as in `helloWorld`: